 Ortega’s Weaving Shop spans eight generations in the Chimayó weaving tradition.
 (Photo courtesy of Santa Fe County)

-The Chimayó community is thriving with artists and craftspeople whose skills were inherited from past generations.
+The Chimayó community is still thriving with artists and craftspeople whose skills were inherited from past generations.
 The weavings found in Chimayó are especially one-of-a-kind and range from wool rugs, blankets and pillows to handbags, vests and much more.
-Ortega’s Weaving Shop is the essence of exquisite Chimayó weaving that has been a family tradition for eight generations.
-The scent of the natural fibers, the creaking of the hardwood floor and the flawlessly crafted weavings make Ortega’s an excellent stop.
+Ortega’s Weaving Shop is the essence of exquisite Chimayó weaving, a family tradition for nine generations.
+The scent of the natural fibers, the creaking of the hardwood floor, and the flawlessly crafted weavings make Ortega’s an excellent stop.
 You might even get lucky and catch one of the weavers working on their loom.

 For a taste of the local culture, Gabriel’s is an excellent stop on the drive back from Chimayó.
-With its colorful courtyard tables, mouthwatering fajitas, and tableside guacamole with just enough jalapeño to give it a little kick, Gabriel’s is considered one of the best Mexican and Southwestern restaurants in New Mexico.
-For dessert, don’t pass up the sopapillas; fluffy pillows of goodness drizzled with a little (or a lot) of honey.
+With its colorful courtyard tables, mouthwatering fajitas, homemade tortillas, fresh-squeezed lime margaritas, and tableside guacamole, spiced with just enough jalapeño to give it a little kick, Gabriel’s is the spot for a tasty respite on your way back to Santa Fe after touring Chimayó.
+For dessert, don’t pass up the sopaipillas; fluffy pillows of goodness drizzled with a little (or a lot) of honey.

 This blog was written in partnership with Santa Fe County.